Policy-based evidence making: Mentions

 The term has been applied to climate policy.
-Oliver Geden, writing in Nature in 2015, said (p28):
+Oliver Geden, writing in Nature in 2015, said (p.
+28):

 Everyday politics is therefore dominated not by evidence-based policy-making but by attempts at 'policy-based evidence-making'.

 The term has also been applied outside the strictly scientific arena, for example in a position paper for the Arts and Humanities Research Council.